OSU-SRLab/RIGATonI/README.md

 ```{r}
 runRIGATONI(gene_of_interest, ControlRNA, MutantRNA)
 ```
 The gene of interest is an HGNC symbol in the form of a character string.
-ControlRNA and MutantRNA should be dataframes with rownames as gene names and colunm names as sample IDs.
-We expect the gene names to be the same for both dataframes and we expect the gene names to be in the HGNC symbol format.
+ControlRNA and MutantRNA should be dataframes with gene names for rownames and sample IDs for column names.
+We expect the gene names to be the same for both dataframes, and we expect the gene names to be in the HGNC symbol format.